coder/websocket/README.md

 The future of gorilla/websocket is also uncertain.
 See [gorilla/websocket#370](https://github.com/gorilla/websocket/issues/370).

-Pure conjecture but I would argue that the sprawling API has made it difficult to maintain.

 Moreover, nhooyr/websocket has support for newer Go idioms such as context.Context and also uses net/http's Client and ResponseWriter directly for WebSocket handshakes. gorilla/websocket writes its handshakes to the underlying net.Conn which means